 Giving your pup a heartworm preventative such as Heartgard every month will keep him safe and give you peace of mind.

-As some types of puppy worms are picked up by your puppy from the soil, or from eating the feces of infected animals, it's important to keep an eye on him when he's outdoors.
+Some types of puppy worms are picked up by your puppy from the soil, or from eating the feces of infected animals.

-To help keep your puppy's digestive and immune systems in tip-top shape you can give him a natural supplement which will make sure your puppy gets ALL the nutrients, vitamins, minerals and enzymes that he needs to keep his digestive system strong and clean, and support his immune function too.
+To help keep your puppy's digestive and immune systems in tip-top shape you can give him a natural supplement which will make sure he gets the vitamins, minerals and enzymes that he needs to keep his digestive system strong and clean, and support his immune function too.

 Here are a couple of the very best products on the market, ones that I would recommend.....